-To build on our previous extensive engagement with stakeholders, we are running a public consultation on how revalidation can be applied in practice to ensure that it will work for all the people on the register.
+To build on our previous extensive engagement with stakeholders, we ran a public consultation on how revalidation can be applied in practice to ensure that it will work for all the people on the register.

-This is a two-stage, six-month public consultation, which will run from January until August 2014.
-The consultation as a whole will address revising the Code (the standards of good nursing and midwifery practice) and implementing revalidation.
+This was a two-stage, six-month public consultation, which ran from January until August 2014.
+The consultation as a whole addressed revising the Code (the standards of good nursing and midwifery practice) and implementing revalidation.

 In part one, which ran January–March, we focused on how the proposed model of revalidation can be implemented in a variety of employment settings and scopes of practice.
 This will help ensure the model we launch in December 2015 is flexible and fit for purpose.
 We also gathered information to draft a revised Code and develop guidance for revalidation.